 - Click Submit.

-- 3 data rows will be added to the list.
+- The pasted rows will be added to the list.

-- Click Browse or Choose File and select the file you downloaded.
+- Use Browse or Choose File to select the File to Import.

 Import Lookups By Alternate Key

-When importing data into a list, you can use the checkbox to Import Lookups by Alternate Key
+When importing data into a list, either by copy paste or from a file, you can use the checkbox to Import Lookups by Alternate Key

 ) use the RowId column as their primary key, but their Name column is guaranteed to be unique as well.
 Imported data can use either the primary key value (RowId) or the unique column value (Name).
 This is only supported for single-column unique indices.
-See Import to Sample Sets
+See Import Samples

 View the List